 R. COLLINS.
-Nov.
-29, 1859.-21tf

-The highest cash price paid for dust and old silver.
-ERDING.-The undersigned would respectfully inform the public that he is prepared to drive all kinds of stock to his herd ground, at Black Rock, 20 miles west of this city, on Monday of each week, start from widow LOCKS!
-Clocks!
-The very Whites' in the 13th ward, at 9 o'best patent spring clocks; a clock, a. m.
+ERDING.-The undersigned would respectfully inform the public that he is prepared to drive all kinds of stock to his herd ground, at Black Rock, 20 miles west of this city, on Monday of each week, start from widow Whites' in the 13th ward, at 9 o'clock, a. m.
 For further informa-